Correlation Improves Group Testing: Modeling Concentration-Dependent Test Errors: Conclusion

-\ACKNOWLEDGMENT{ The authors are grateful to Diego Diel and Jeff Pleiss for conversations on the implementation details of PCR tests.
-The authors also thank Stephen Chick, Saskia Comess, Claire Donnat, and Susan Holmes for providing valuable feedback.
-This work was conducted under the support from Cornell University when the authors served in the Cornell COVID mathematical modeling team.
-Additional support was provided by Air Force Office of Scientific Research FA9550-19-1-0283.
+\ACKNOWLEDGMENT{The authors are grateful to Diego Diel and Jeff Pleiss for conversations on the implementation details of PCR tests.
+The authors also thank Stephen Chick for providing valuable feedback.
+This work was conducted under the support of Cornell University when the authors served in the Cornell COVID mathematical modeling team.
+Additional support was provided by Air Force Office of Scientific Research FA9550-19-1-0283 and National Science Foundation grant DMS2230023.
 J.W. and Y.Z. contributed equally to this paper. }

 \ECSwitch